catplotlib/Newsletter/README.md

 # Newsletter
-A fullstck application that lets the users to join a newsletter by through their email address.
+A fullstack application that lets the users to join a newsletter by through their email address.
 Frontend is made in react and Tailwindcss and backend is made using Django Rest Framework.

 # Demo